kyhorne/arm-vm/README.md

 # arm-vm

 This project is a virtualization of a 32-bit processor inspired by the ARM microarchitecture.
+It is integrated with an assembler that can parse native ARM assembly opcodes into its mapped bytecode.
+Additionally, it is capable of logging the complete execution cycle; thereby, allowing students to visually understand the inner workings of an ARM processor.

-It can handle 2^8 different operations and can address 2^32 memory locations.
+Can support 2^8 different operations and can address 2^32 memory locations.
 Each memory location can store a 32-bit word.

-The supported opcodes are located in: `~/src/util/opcode.rs`.

 ## Usage